espocrm/documentation/docs/administration/bpm-compensation.md

 *As of Advanced Pack v2.14.*

-Compensation mechanism is supposed to perform undo actions when something went wrong.
+The Compensation mechanism is supposed to perform undo actions when something went wrong.
 Only successfully completed activities can be compensated.
 Both tasks and sub-processes can be compensated.

-Compensation is initiated by triggering a Compensation Event (usually from an error handler).
+A compensation is initiated by triggering a Compensation Event (usually from an error handler).
 The throwing compensation event can specify an activity's ID that needs to be compensated.
 If the ID is omitted, all *visible* *compensable* activities will be compensated in the order reverse to their instantiation.

-By utilizing intermediate throwing compensation events it is possible to establish a specific order in which compensations will be executed.
+By utilizing intermediate throwing compensation events, it is possible to establish a specific order in which compensations will be executed.

 !!! note